mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 be fixed until the bug in upstream Grafana is fixed.
 A workaround is to select all the variables in the dashboard instead of selecting `All` which will generate different panel for each variable in the report.

+- Including tabular data for the datasources that rely on Grafana Live (like MQTT) is not supported.
+Grafana does not include authentication headers in the websocket handshake protocol and thus, it is not possible to render the panel and fetch the data.

 ## Troubleshooting